 - Most parts will require coating on two opposite surfaces to meet the minimum thickness requirement on exterior surfaces.
-Parts wider than 2 inches need both sides of the part tobe coated for best coating thickness uniformity.
+Parts wider than two inches need both sides of the part to be coated for best coating thickness uniformity.

-- Hang 1- x 4-inch steel strips, used to determine the coating thickness on alloy parts that cannot be measured directly (examples: aluminum, copper, stainless steel, titanium, etc.), horizontally and even with the bottom of the production parts.
-Normally, the 1- x 4-inchstrips are 10 inches above the top of the evaporators, as are the production parts.
-The steel strips should be used only once for thickness measurements.
-(However, they can be stripped and reused.)
+- Hang 1- x 4-inch steel strips, used to determine the coating thickness on alloy parts that cannot be measured directly (e.g., aluminum, copper, stainless steel, titanium and so on), horizontally and even with the bottom of the production parts.
+Normally, the 1- x 4-inch strips are 10 inches above the top of the evaporators, as are the production parts.
+The steel strips should be used only once for thickness measurements (however, they can be stripped and reused).
 Clean steel strips, not coated, should be used whenever production parts are turned over for additional coating.
 Clean steel strips permit an accurate determination of the coating applied to each side of the production parts.

 15. How does the ion vapor deposition process provide excellent adhesion and uniformity?